Lucy Baldwin: Interests and activities

 As a girl, she was a member of the White Heather Club, the first women's cricket club, founded in 1887 at Nun Appleton Hall near Appleton Roebuck, Yorkshire.
 It was on the field where she met her future husband.

 Apart from her home-making and raising of six children, she was also a formidable personality in her own right.
 She was very active and sociable, quite different from her husband in nature.
 Unlike her husband, she preferred the city life of London to the country.
 Their daughter Margaret Huntington-Whiteley said, "two people could not have been more unlike", but that "should they ever differ, it was always done quietly and politely."
 They shared the same deep Christian faith and moral outlook, and she was very supportive and encouraging of her husband.
 She often travelled with her husband during his time as prime minister, and she was an excellent speaker who found her own voice in politics.

 She was involved in the Young Women's Christian Association and other charitable bodies for women, especially those concerned to improve maternity care, after having herself suffered difficult pregnancies and the loss of her first child.
 In 1928, she became vice-chairman of the newly established National Birthday Trust Fund to address the high incidence of maternal mortality.
 Its original aims were to support maternity hospitals and contribute to the development of midwifery practice.
 In 1929, she helped found the Anæsthetics Appeal Fund with speeches, broadcasts and fund-raising.
 She was particularly concerned with reducing the pain of childbirth, and lobbied for new funds to make anaesthesia affordable for low-income women.
 Her work contributed to the passage of the Midwives Act 1936.
+(See Royal College of Midwives.)

 Death

-She died suddenly of a heart attack in 1945 at Astley Hall, their country home in Worcestershire, She was cremated and her ashes were interred, with those of her husband, after his death in 1947 in the nave of Worcester Cathedral.
+She died suddenly of a heart attack in 1945 at Astley Hall, their country home in Worcestershire.
+She was cremated and her ashes were interred, with those of her husband, after his death in 1947 in the nave of Worcester Cathedral.